binocarlos/viking-brainstorm/README.md

 viking:
   # the name of the stack is used for container names - teststack/website in this case
   name: teststack
-  # the very first viking to sail West!
+  # viking hamster raaaaaaaar
-  comment: Ragnar Lothbrok
+  comment: Ragnar Hamster Lothbrok

 # containers are built from your source code and pushed to a private docker registry
 # you can use local containers in FROM statements by using: